How to Make a Macrame Plant Hanger

 FAQs

 Yes, you can.
-When you do not have a ring, tie all the cords together with a strong gathering knot and hang the knot directly on a hook.
+When you do not have a ring, you can tie all the cords together with a strong gathering knot and hang the knot directly on a hook.

 The look will differ slightly, but it works just as well.